DanLeEpicMan/UpdatedMonolithSolver/README.md

 ## Step 4

 Once you have your file created, go back to Anaconda prompt and type "python THM.py yourname" (without quotes!). yourname is whatever you named your file, without the .csv at the end (e.g. I would type "python THM.py myBoard"). **If you get an error while on this step that you can't figure out, please contact me and I'll do my best to help you.
-As mentioned earlier, my contact information is located in the afterword.**
+As mentioned earlier, my contact information is located in the [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver/blob/main/README.md#afterword).**

 ## Step 5